Coni63/Personal_envs_gym/README.md

 ## To be done

 Nearly all environments needs to have a better _render_ method.
-Only Sliding_env have a rendering using the renderer of Gym but the quality is not perfect.
+Currently it's an external file using pygame to have a visual.